 Professor Rosemary Foot

-Rosemary Foot is Professor of International Relations, and the John Swire Senior Research Fellow at St Antony's College, Oxford University.
-She has been a Fellow of the College since 1990, was Senior Tutor from 2003-2005, and was Acting Warden of the College from January-October 2012.
+Rosemary Foot was elected to an Emeritus Fellowship of St Antony's College in October 2014.
+Previously Professor of International Relations, and the John Swire Senior Research Fellow at St Antony's College, she has been a Fellow of the College since 1990.
+She was Senior Tutor from 2003-2005, and was Acting Warden of the College from January-October 2012.

 In 2014, she held the Visiting Sir Howard Kippenberger Chair in Strategic Studies at the University of Victoria in Wellington, New Zealand, and a Visiting Fellowship at the Nobel Institute, Oslo, Norway.